Connecticut Board of Regents for Higher Education: Board chancellor and staff

 An executive staff, under the direction of the president, is responsible for the operation of the Board of Regents for Higher Education.
 The board establishes terms and conditions of employment of its staff, prescribes their duties, and fixes the compensation of its professional and technical personnel.
 Upon recommendation of the president, the Board of Regents has appointed a vice-president for the community colleges and a vice-president for the state universities with duties that include oversight of academic programs, student support services, and institutional support.

-Presidents of (1983–)

-This list is current as of January 2, 2024.
+Executives